canalplus/rx-player/src/core/api/README.md

 To facilitate those actions, the API relies on multiple building blocks:

-  - __the `Clock` (./clock.ts)__
+  - __the `PlaybackObserver` (./playback_observer.ts)__

-    Provide an Observable emitting regularly the current playback conditions for the Player.
-Many RxPlayer modules rely on that clock.
+    Provide multiple methods allowing to monitor the current playback conditions (e.g. the current position and/or the current playback rate).
+    Many RxPlayer modules rely on this PlaybackObserver.

   - __the `TrackChoiceManager` (./track_choice_manager.ts)__